 - Allow the cleaner to stay on the surface for at least 10 minutes and then wipe down the cabinets using a plastic scrubbing pad followed up by a sponge.
 When things improve and you are happy with the results use a damp rag with warm water to wipe everything down.

 If the above advice does not provide you with the results you are looking for, then try this trick which should work.
 The solution below is a petroleum-based product so follow the instructions on the can fully before using it and make sure you are in a well-ventilated area.

 - Again, take all the hardware off and cover the counters.

 - Buy a container of Howard’s Restore A Finish, a package of #0000 steel wool, a gallon container to pour the solution into, rubber gloves, a face mask, and some safety glasses.

-- Dip a pad of the fine steel wool in the container of the solution and wring out but leave damp.
+- Dip a pad of fine steel wool in the container of the solution and wring it out but leave it damp.

 - With the grain apply even soft pressure to the wood and remove the grease and dirt from the cabinet face.
 Once it feels smooth wipe that down with a clean cotton rag.